jugalanvekar/hellowldapi/README.md

 Removing intermediate container ac1d6a836fa9
  ---> 9f66d97ba0c9
 Successfully built 9f66d97ba0c9
-Successfully tagged jaguar/simpleapi:latest
+Successfully tagged jugalanvekar/simpleapi:latest
 Make sure to push the image to docker hub: $ docker push jaguar/simpleapi

-I'm assuming you have access to a MySQL server.
-You can use the simpleapi.sql file from this repo to create the database, the table and a user with required access.
-Please note you need to change the user password in the SQL file .
+# Please note you need to change the user password in the SQL file .

-Once you have the DB sorted, please make sure you replaced the followings:
+# Once you have the DB sorted, please make sure you replaced the followings:

 DBHOST: <INSERT_DB_IP_OR_HOST>
 DBNAME: <INSERT_DB_NAME>